emf-creaf/medfate/reference/spwb.md

 - `"LAI"`: A data frame with the daily leaf area index for each plant cohort.

+- `"LAIlive"`: A data frame with the daily leaf area index for each plant cohort, assuming all leaves are unfolded (in m2/m2).

+- `"FPAR"`: A data frame with the fraction of PAR at the canopy level of each plant cohort.

 - `"AbsorbedSWR"`: A data frame with the daily SWR absorbed by each plant cohort.